BMW 3 Series (E30): South Africa

 Despite the introduction of the M40 engine, the old M10-powered 316 continued to be sold in South Africa until 1991, gaining the new bumpers when the range was updated.

-The 333i is a South Africa-only model, and the South African 325iS models were a different specification from 325iS models sold in other countries.
+There were notable special editions built.
+Since no E30 M3 was destined for South Africa, BMW SA and Alpina collaborated to create the 333i, a local Group N racing homologation special.
+The local 325is also differed from those sold in the rest of world, being fitted with 2.7 litre Alpina M20B25 engines.

 M3 model

 The BMW M3 utilised a widened and heavily redesigned variation of the two-door body style, therefore the M3 shares few body parts with other E30 models.
 The M3 suspension is also significantly different from regular E30 models, including five-lug wheel bolts.

 Alpina models

 The Alpina C1, C2, B3 and B6 models were based on the E30.

 Special models

 320is

 For Portugal and Italy only, due to considerably higher taxes for cars with engines exceeding 2000 cc, a special model was created: the 320is.
 The four-door version appeared in the dealers' showrooms in September 1987 while the two-door followed in March 1988.
-Production of the 320is continued until 1991.
+Production of the 320is continued until 1991, with 1,206 four-doors and 2,542 two-doors produced.